Newtonhill: Transport links

 Newtonhill today is accessed by the A92 road and functions primarily as a commuter town to Aberdeen and other business hubs in the area.
 The town is also well served by buses run by Stagecoach Group providing regular services to Aberdeen, Stonehaven and Montrose.
 There are proposals to reopen Newtonhill railway station, on the main line to Aberdeen, which closed in 1956.

 On 14 December 2015, the "park and choose" was opened to the west of the A92.
 It is served by the X7 Coastrider service.
 The facility, which also serves the nearby village of Chapelton, allowed two bus stops at the side of the A92 to be removed.

+Ember serve Newtonhill as a prebooked stop on its E1 (Aberdeen- Edinburgh) and E17 (Aberdeen-Perth) routes.